-Christ has provided us with armor that is sufficient to withstand all of the devil’s accusations, and the helmet of salvation performs the vital function of protecting our minds.
+Christ has provided us with armor that is sufficient to withstand all of the devil’s accusations, with the helmet of salvation performing the vital function of protecting our minds.
 In sharp contrast to mindless faith, Alistair Begg stresses the importance of engaging our minds from a Christian perspective and thinking properly about salvation.
-Not earned or deserved, justification is God’s gift for all who believe.
-By understanding Scripture and trusting unreservedly in the finished work of Christ, we render Satan’s insinuations powerless.
+Neither earned nor deserved, justification is God’s gift for all who believe.
+By understanding Scripture and trusting unreservedly in Christ’s finished work, we render Satan’s insinuations powerless.

 I invite you to follow along as I read from Romans and chapter 5.
 Romans chapter 5, beginning at the first verse:

 “Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, … endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.

 “For while we were still weak, at the right time Christ died for the ungodly.
 For one will scarcely die for a righteous person—though perhaps for a good person one would dare even to die—but God shows his love for us in that while we were still sinners, Christ died for us.
 Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God.
 For if while we were enemies we were reconciled to God by the death of his Son, much more, now that we are reconciled, shall we be saved by his life.
 More than that, we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.”